 Demonstrating Status to State Agencies

-TPS beneficiaries who need to demonstrate their continued lawful status to obtain a driver’s license or other benefit to a state or local agency that uses USCIS’ SAVE Program must have alien or I-94 numbers.
+TPS beneficiaries who need to demonstrate their continued lawful status to obtain a driver’s license or other benefit to a state or local agency that uses USCIS’ Systematic Alien Verification for Entitlements (SAVE) Program must have an A-Number or I-94 number to be verified through SAVE.
 These numbers can be found on various immigration documents beneficiaries may have received regarding their TPS.

 DHS issues the following documents that satisfy this requirement:

-- Form I-797, Notice of Action, approval notice for I-821, Application for Temporary Protected Status, has an alien number;
+- Form I-797, Notice of Action, approval notice for I-821, Application for Temporary Protected Status, has an A-Number;

-- Form I-766, Employment Authorization Document (EAD).
-EADs issued to TPS recipients will indicate a category of A12 or C19 and have an alien number;
+- Form I-765, Employment Authorization Document (EAD).
+EADs issued to TPS recipients will indicate a category of A12 or C19 and have an A-Number;

-- Form I-512, Authorization for Parole of an Alien into the United States, has an alien number.
-This form is issued to TPS beneficiaries who request travel authorization and who are allowed to travel outside the U.S. and return if authorized at the port of entry by Customs and Border Protection; and
+- Form I-512, Authorization for Parole of an Alien into the United States, has an A-Number.
+This form is issued to TPS beneficiaries who request travel authorization and who are allowed to travel outside the United States and return if authorized at the port of entry by Customs and Border Protection;

 - Form I-94 Arrival/Departure Record, has an I-94 number.

-Beneficiaries may also have a final order from the Executive Office of Immigration Review granting TPS that may have either an alien or I-94 number.
+Beneficiaries may also have a final order from the Executive Office of Immigration Review granting TPS that may have either an A-Number or an I-94 number.